Adding social value to government procurement

 - Main services:

-- Advisory (incl. sustainability), cost and commercial management, expert opinion, programme strategy and set-up, technology and data.
+- Advisory (incl. sustainability), cost and commercial management, expert opinion, programme strategy and set-up, digital

 Understanding the challenge